zim32/Symfony2-CertAuthBundle/README.md

   - Generated certificate is stored on server (localfs, db, {your_custom_storage})
   - User downloads certificate and installs it into the browser
   - User refreshes page and get into admin interface
+  - Your frontend server stack validates user certificate and pass several SERVER variables to backend
+  - Bundle checks this variables to grant or deny access

 What if user go to another computer?
 ------------------------------------